 Income-driven repayment plans can help make payments for federal loans more manageable.
 Keep in mind, however, that you have to recertify your eligibility for the program each year.

 Keep Your Loans the Way They Are

-If you decide now isn't the right time to refinance or consolidate student loans, take time to consider how changing rates might impact your budget.
+If you decide that now isn't the right time to refinance or consolidate student loans, take time to consider how changing rates might impact your budget.
 With fixed-rate loans, your payments and rate don’t fluctuate.
 But if you have any variable-rate private student loans, you could see your payment climb if the rate increases.
 Conversely, your monthly payment could drop if rates drop.

 Reviewing your budget regularly can help manage your spending so that you are better prepared for fluctuations in your monthly payments.
 If your budget is tight, you could consider whether refinancing to a new loan might make sense.
 And if you plan to take out new federal loans in upcoming academic years, keep an eye on interest rate trends to see what a higher fixed rate could mean for your monthly payments.

 - Student loan interest rates for both federal and private loans approached historically low levels in 2020.

 - Federal student loan interest rates are based on the yield of the 10-year Treasury note.